MoneshB7/mnshTheatreApp/README.md

 # mnshTheatreApp
-A simple Movie Ticket Booking System built on .NET Core.
+A simple Movie Ticket Booking System built on .NET Core with QRCode Generation and Email Functionality.
+DB Scripts Attached.